WINDY-WINDWARD/LogSeq_notes/pages/OOMD.md

 							- use cases do not represent the behavior correctly.
 							- so we have to use execution sequence diagram
 						- prepare normal scenarios
+							- a scenarios is a sequence of event among a set of interacting objects
+							- T
 						- add variation and exception scenarios
 						- find external event
 						- prepare activity diagram for complex use case.